DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 Use this  [Cura Slicing Guide](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/3Dprinters/CuraSlicer/) to check your material use / print time

-### Print Failures

-3D printing is a fail-prone process.
-Prints fail regularly due to *machine* and *design* error.

-* 3D prints that fail due to *machine errors* will be reprinted with no charge to the student.

-* 3D prints that fail due to *design errors* will not be reprinted and the student will not be refunded for the material used.
-Students who want to reprint failed files must sign up for a consultation.

-### Consultations

-The lab offers 3D Printing Consultation appointments for students who want advice on creating, editing or repairing their 3D print files.

-* We recommend students to sign up for consultations before submitting a 3D print file into the Job Queue.

-* Consultation does not equal job submission to queue.
-Students will still have to submit their file to the queue after the consultation.

-* Students interested in using the Wasp and Resin Printers must  make a consultation appointment.

-### Payment

-* Students will be charged $0.05 per gram of the 3D print before the print is started.

-* 3D prints will not be started on a printer until payment is made.

-* The lab will determine a successful / unsuccessful print and whether a student will be charged or not.
-  * we don't charge for good experiments

 ### File Submission

 *Files submissions must be:*